Data Structures With C

 Function Name− This is the actual name of the function.
 The function name

-• Parameters − A parameter is like a placeholder.
+and the parameter list together constitute the function signature. - Parameters − A parameter is like a placeholder.
 When a function is invoked,

 you pass a value to the parameter.
 This value is referred to as actual